john-data-chen/next-dnd-starter-kit/README.md

 **Board Owner**

 - Create and delete board
-- Manage all projects and tasks
+- Edit all projects and tasks
 - Delete projects (cascading delete tasks)

 **Board Member**

-- View board and all projects
+- View all projects and tasks in the board
-- Create and manage tasks
+- Any member can create projects and tasks
-- Assign and be assigned to tasks
+- Edit their own projects and tasks
-- Update task status and description
-- Cannot delete projects or board
+- Delete their own projects and tasks

 ### Task Operations

-- Any member can create tasks
 - Task creator and assignee can edit task
-- Only owner of project and creator of task can delete tasks
+- Only owner of board, owner of project and creator of task can delete tasks
 - Task status: To Do → In Progress → Done

 ## 🔜 Roadmap